IBM/conditional-parallel-coordinates/README.md

 ### Acknowledgements
 * The *conditional* character of this visualization technique has been pointed out by Hendrik Strobelt.
 Otherwise this probably would have been called Hierarchical or Nested Parallel Coordinates.
 * Deadline of the VIS 2019 submission was also the wedding date of Loraine Franke-Weidele.
-I am exhilarated for her allowing me to polish the revision in the morning, and still saying *yes* to my life a few hours later.
+I am exhilarated for her having allowed me to polish the revision in the morning, while still saying *yes* to my life a few hours later.